Posted 1st June 2020

 The term comes to us directly from Freud, the sometimes maligned father of psychotherapy.
 It was he who first articulated much of our understanding of the human mind, although, naturally, there has been huge growth in our knowledge of the subject in the 81 years since his death.

-Generally speaking, a neurosis is created when there is an imbalance of power between the Super Ego and the Id—which, with the addition of the Ego, the mind in Freud’s Tripartite Model.
+Generally speaking, a neurosis exists when there is an imbalance of power between the Superego and the Id—which, with the addition of the Ego comprise Freud's Tripartite Model of the mind.
 The resulting struggle results in a ‘neurosis’, an mental accompanied by anxiety.
 Since only the Ego is fully conscious, the battle between the Super Ego and the Id which remains submerged in the Unconscious, until revealed through the profound guided introspection of psychotherapy.

 Briefly put, the Id contains our primitive urges and desire, our wishes to avoid pain and to seek pleasure.
 The Super Ego has two parts: our Conscience (which tells us what would be considered wrong) and our Ego Ideal (which tells us what would be considered perfect).
 The Ego mediates between these two and negotiates with external reality in an attempt to satisfy to some degree their competing needs.